coraxx/CpuGpuGraph/README.md

 # README #

 Cpu Gpu Graph is a little tool to monitor the CPU and GPU (only Nvidia) load.
 Nothing more.
 I wanted a simple and small app on my second monitor to keep an eye on my computer's performance.
-These are also my first endeavors into C# and WPF.
+These are also my first real endeavors into C# and WPF.

 ![Cpu Gpu Graph screenshot](http://semper.space/CGG/Screenshot_01.png "Cpu Gpu Graph")